Why is the COVID mortality rate spiking in Germany? | DW | 25.11.2021

 Restrictions currently in place, however, include allowing only those who are vaccinated or recovered (a rule known as "2G" in Germany, for geimpft/genesen) to enter public venues like restaurants and movie theaters.
 Nationwide, public transport is now "3G," also allowing people who present a negative COVID test (the third G stands for getestet).
 In some regions, also visiting stores is only allowed with 3G proof — so vaccination, recovery or a current test.

-In 2021, Germany has taken the approach of restricting most events for unvaccinated people — like at this Christmas market — rather than a blanket lockdown
+In 2021, Germany has taken the approach of restricting events for unvaccinated people — like this Christmas market — rather than blanket lockdown

-And in addition, about 68% of Germans have been fully vaccinated against COVID-19 this year, in comparison to virtually none last year.
+And in addition, at this point in time about 68% of Germans have been fully vaccinated against COVID-19, in comparison to virtually none last year.

 This considerable proportion of the population who are not vaccinated (or not fully vaccinated) plays a major role, as the Robert Koch Institute (RKI), the government agency for infectuous diseases, told DW: "This also applies to the elderly, who have the highest risk of death."
 Among people over 60, more than 3 million people have not yet been vaccinated.

-Most of the deaths related to COVID-19 can be traced back to unvaccinated people, according to RKI statistics.
-According to intensive care medics, 90% of the COVID patients in ICUs in Germany are unvaccinated.
-And the RKI says the chance of survival is only 53% for COVID patients in the ICU once they go on a ventilator, whether vaccinated or not.
+Most of the deaths related to COVID-19 can be traced back to unvaccinated people, RKI statistics indicate.
+And according to intensive care medics, 90% of the COVID patients in ICUs in Germany are unvaccinated.
+The RKI says the chance of survival is only 53% for COVID patients in the ICU once they go on a ventilator, whether vaccinated or not.

-So in essence, Germany is facing the same mortality rate as last year — but with many more times the number of infections, and mostly among the unvaccinated.
+So in essence, Germany is facing the same mortality rate as last year — but with many more times the number of infections, and for the great majority among the unvaccinated.

 However, according to intensive care medics, the average age of COVID-19 patients in intensive care units now is significantly lower than in spring or even last autumn this year.